Zlahrouni/todo-app/README.md

 ## License

-This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).
+This project is licensed under the MIT License.
+For more information, please see the `License` file included in this repository.